 When Carole decided to see a specialist for her voice issues, she contacted Temple again and was referred to Nausheen Jamal, MD.

-“I scheduled a convenient appointment at Temple Health’s Jeanes Hospital.
+“I scheduled a convenient appointment at Temple University Hospital – Jeanes Campus.
 “When I arrived I was promptly taken to an exam room and thoroughly evaluated,” she says.

 Carole was diagnosed with a vocal fold paresis and prescribed voice therapy.

-“Dr. Jamal then referred me to voice and speech therapist, Barbara Ebersole, who works on-site at Jeanes Hospital,” says Carole who resides in Philadelphia.
+“Dr. Jamal then referred me to voice and speech therapist, Barbara Ebersole, who works on-site at Jeanes Campus,” says Carole who resides in Philadelphia.

 Restoring Vocal Production